shawn-dm/Fair-Path-Graph-Neural-Network-for-Mitigating-Discrimination/README.md

-# Fair-Path-Graph-Neural-Network-for-Mitigating-Discrimination
+# FPGNN
-Code and data for ‘Fair Path Graph Neural Network for Mitigating Discrimination’
+Data for FPGNN